rduplain/poorman/README.md

     source_dotenv path/to/env

 Note that poorman is written in bash, and is only tested with bash.
-If you are using a shell other than bash, verify that option 2 works for your environment before proceeding.
+For non-bash shells, verify that option 2 is compatible before proceeding.

 Both options 1 and 2 will setup the shell environment variables for further interaction and execution.
 Changes to the .env file are not automatically